Best and Worst Foods for Your Liver, According to a Dietitian

-According to the Fatty Liver Foundation, about 100 million Americans have a condition known as fatty liver, which is when fat accumulates in the liver and causes inflammation and generally makes it harder for your liver to function at its best.
-Fatty liver disease can be caused by alcohol or diet.
-In 5 million people, fatty liver can progress to a condition known as liver cirrhosis and potentially end in liver failure.
+According to the Fatty Liver Foundation, about 100 million Americans—that's about 1 in 3—have a condition known as fatty liver, which is when fat accumulates in the liver and causes inflammation.
+This generally makes it harder for your liver to function at its best.

 Even if you don't have a diagnosed liver condition, it's important to take care of your liver, just like it's important to take care of your heart and brain.
 You can do so by maintaining a healthy weight, exercising regularly and eating the foods that help your liver work to the best of its ability—while cutting back on a few that aren't as helpful.

-In general, an overall healthy diet, which includes plenty of colorful fruits and vegetables, high-fiber whole grains, healthy fats, lean protein sources and calcium-rich dairy items or dairy alternatives is what your liver—and the rest of your body—runs best on.
-On a more specific level, studies have shown certain foods can be exceptionally helpful when it comes to protecting from liver disease and improving outcomes for those with liver disease.
+In general, an overall healthy diet, which includes plenty of colorful fruits and vegetables, high-fiber whole grains, healthy fats, lean protein sources and calcium-rich dairy items or dairy alternatives, is what your liver—and the rest of your body—runs best on.
+On a more specific level, studies have shown certain foods can be exceptionally helpful when it comes to protecting from liver disease, as well as improving outcomes for those who already have liver disease.
 Below are four of the best and four of the worst foods for your liver.

-A 2020 review published in Nutrients found that omega-3 fatty acids can help decrease inflammation found in fatty liver disease.
-In addition, the review study found that omega-3s may also improve blood levels of total cholesterol, triglycerides and HDL or the helpful cholesterol, as well as having a positive effect on body mass.
+Salmon is high in omega-3 fatty acids, the type of fat that has been found to have several health benefits, including benefits to the brain, skin, and heart.
+A 2020 review published in Nutrients found that omega-3 fatty acids can also help decrease inflammation found in fatty liver disease.
+In addition, the review study found that omega-3s may improve blood levels of total cholesterol, triglycerides and HDL (the helpful cholesterol), and also have a positive effect on body mass.
 Omega-3 fats can be incorporated into the diet by including fatty fish like salmon or tuna several times a week.

-According to a 2017 study published in Journal of Translational Internal Medicine, antioxidants called polyphenols may help with the treatment of non-alcoholic fatty liver disease by increasing fatty acid oxidation (or breakdown) and better controlling insulin resistance, oxidative stress and inflammation, which are the main factors linked to the progression from simple fat accumulation to fatty liver disease.
-Polyphenols are found in high amounts in berries likes strawberries, blueberries and raspberries.
+According to a 2017 study published in the Journal of Translational Internal Medicine, a specific type of antioxidant called polyphenols may help with the treatment of non-alcoholic fatty liver disease by increasing fatty acid oxidation (or breakdown) and better controlling insulin resistance, oxidative stress and inflammation.
+These components are the main factors linked to the progression from simple fat accumulation to fatty liver disease.
+Polyphenols are found in high amounts in berries, including strawberries, blueberries and raspberries.

-While no single food is completely off limits, it's best to limit these four for general health and wellbeing as well as liver health.
+While no single food is completely off limits, it's best to limit these four for general health and well-being, as well as for liver health.

 Fried foods, like chicken fingers and French fries, are high in saturated fat.
-Eating too much saturated fat can make it tough for your liver to do its job and over time, can lead to inflammation of the liver and possibly irreversible liver damage (AKA cirrhosis).
-According to the Dietary Guidelines for Americans, it's recommended to keep saturated fat to less than 10% of your total daily calories, or about 13 grams.
+Eating too much saturated fat can lead to increased liver fat content, according to a 2021 review in Frontiers in Nutrition, which over time, could become cirrhosis.
+According to the 2020-2025 Dietary Guidelines for Americans, it's recommended to keep saturated fat to less than 10% of your total daily calories, or about 13 grams.